John C Flavin

 “Im sory i cry mr wigin im sory i cry when you say you aint comin back tomoro i cry cause you been so good to me mr wigin and nobody aint never been that good to me an make me think im somebody.”

-It’s not an apples-to-apples comparison, considering Jefferson lived in the 1940s, was on death row, and had zero formal education.
+It’s not an apples-to-apples comparison, considering Jefferson lives in the 1940s, is on death row, and has zero formal education.
 Yet, at its center is a need for a humanity that transcends comparison: dignity is essential.

 I felt this truth being at the root of my students’ needs—children!—and wept uncontrollably while holding the book open in my lap.
-I wept because the falsely accused Jefferson had been convinced he wasn’t worthy.
+I wept because the falsely accused Jefferson is convinced he isn’t worthy.

 Still.